 From the experts: “Contracts that require you to give up all rights to the work produced are bad for your business.
 Always look towards ensuring that your business retains the rights to the work produced, even if it is joint rights with the payor, or guaranteed continued access to the work done.” — Joe Bailey, Business Development Consultant at My Trading Skills.

 If something goes wrong with the contract, who is responsible?
 What penalties will each party receive?
-Penalties are critical to define from the very beginning so there is less of a headache should something go wrong with the contract.
+Penalties are critical to define from the very beginning so there is less of a headache should something go wrong with the contract, like if a party's requests exceeds their original scope.
 It is also important to check if there is a “cure period” defined within the print, or the time one party has to fix any mistakes or discrepancies before penalties incur and legal gets involved.

 From the experts: “Things can go wrong at any stage of an agreement, as many businesses are dependent on other factors in order for a contractual agreement to go through.
 Ensure that there is a 'cooling-off' period or a time to set things straight contractually agreed upon so that things don't blow out of proportion before you can fix them.
 This can extend to issues arising outside of the pairing of you and the other contract party.
 Should you or the other get sued or have an issue, have it clear who is liable in such a situation.
 Finger-pointing is easy if it offers a chance of not having to pay substantial legal fees.” — Andrew Taylor, Director at Net Lawman.